bendrucker/obstruction/readme.md

 })
 ```

+#### `obstruct.optional(schema)` -> `function`

+A convenience function for easily mapping arrays over a schema.

+##### schema

+*Required*
+Type: `object` / `function`

+The schema used to parse the value, if defined.
+This can be a plain object (which will be passed to `obstruct`) or the result of calling `obstruct(schema)` earlier.
+It can also any generic function for transforming values.

+If the source value is undefined, obstruct will immediately return `undefined` without calling your `schema`.
+This allows you to cleanly handle cases where a missing value might throw.

 ## Schema Definitions

 A schema object represents the target object structure after parsing.
 You can nest schema objects to re-map nested objects.
 Schema nodes (the values in the schema object) control what value ultimately appears at a particular keypath in the final object.